FormalRequirements/re-2026-ludel/README.md

 These tools were used exclusively for:

-- requirement clarification
+- clarification and refinement of requirements
+- improvement of structure and presentation
-- consistency checking
+- consistency checking across documents
-- assistance in script writing for validation tests
+- assistance in writing and structuring validation scripts
-- methodological guidance
+- methodological guidance during the requirements engineering process

 All design decisions and final content remain under human control.